rllola/deezer-dl/README.md

 Download music directly from deezer.

-You will need a file `settings.ini` file.
+You will need a file `settings.ini` file in your `~/.config/deezer-dl`.

+Only works for linux.
+Don't hesitate to open an issue for any feature request.

 ```ini
 ;;; base config